 The Difference Between Laminate and 3-Tab Shingles

-Many homeowners opt for the installation of 3-tab shingles simply because they are the cheapest roof option, without being fully educated on what they are purchasing.
+Many shingle roofing services customers opt for the installation of 3-tab shingles simply because they are the cheapest roof option, without being fully educated on what they are purchasing.
 At Lone-Star Roof Systems we recommend laminate shingles, also known as architectural or composite shingles, because providing you with a quality roof is our top priority.

 Durability: Laminate shingles are heavier and stronger than 3-tab shingles, being comprised of more material.
 Because of this, laminate shingles can withstand more intense weather conditions, whereas 3-tabs are often prone to leaks.
 Laminate shingles also retain their appearance longer than 3-tab shingles, extending the life of your roof.